 Cope with stress in a heathy manner in order to avoid the accumulation of overwhelming emotions.

 Depressive moods can be pervasive and devastating, not only for those affected but their family as well.
 Antidepressants are sometimes needed in order to deal with all the symptoms.
 However, changes in the diet, activity level, thought patterns, and ways of coping with life must take place to make deep and long lasting mood changes.

 The Fitness Wellness Mentor

-Get more articles on Wellness, Health & Community on The World Health Innovation Summit
+Learn more about The World Health Innovation Summit